 Perhaps you are a carpenter part-time, and you also own a recording studio.
 You feel it would be confusing for customers to be buying cabinets from a recording studio, or booking recording time with a carpenter!

 To avoid any confusion, you set up a limited company to operate the studios, and carry on working as a self-employed carpenter with your original customers.
-When the recording studio needs a shelf putting up, then you charge it, from one business to the other.
+When the recording studio needs a shelf putting up, you charge it from one business to the other.

 The absolute worst reason to invoice your own limited company is in some kind of misguided attempt to avoid (or evade) tax.

-If you get caught, then you will undoubtedly receive a penalty and have to pay the tax you avoided anyway – plus interest.
+Quite apart from the expense of getting it wrong, HMRC is very good at spotting these things – after all, they see them every day!
+When you get caught, you will undoubtedly receive a penalty and have to pay the tax you avoided anyway – plus interest.

 The tax implications